msmbuilder/osprey/docs/index.rst

 algorithms.
 It's designed to provide a practical, **easy to use** way for application scientists to find parameters that maximize the cross-validation score of a model on their dataset.
-Osprey is being developed by researchers at Stanford University with primary application areas in computations protein dynamics and drug design.
+Osprey is being developed by researchers at Stanford University with primary application areas in computational protein dynamics and drug design.

 Overview